PyO3/maturin/Readme.md

 ## Code

-The main part is the maturin library, which is completely documented and should be well integratable.
+The main part is the maturin library, which is completely documented and should be well integrable.
 The accompanying `main.rs` takes care username and password for the pypi upload and otherwise calls into the library.

 The `sysconfig` folder contains the output of `python -m sysconfig` for different python versions and platform, which is helpful during development.

 You need to install `cffi` and `virtualenv` (`pip install cffi virtualenv`) to run the tests.

 There are two optional hacks that can speed up the tests (over 80s to 17s on my machine).
-By running `cargo build --release --manifest-path test-crates/cargo-mock/Cargo.toml` you can activate a cargo cache avoiding to rebuild the pyo3 test crates with every python vesion.
-Delete `target/test-cache` to clear the cache (e.g. after changing a test crate) or remove `test-crates/cargo-mock/target/release/cargo` to deactive it.
+By running `cargo build --release --manifest-path test-crates/cargo-mock/Cargo.toml` you can activate a cargo cache avoiding to rebuild the pyo3 test crates with every python version.
+Delete `target/test-cache` to clear the cache (e.g. after changing a test crate) or remove `test-crates/cargo-mock/target/release/cargo` to deactivate it.
 By running the tests with the `faster-tests` feature, binaries are stripped and wheels are only stored and not compressed.

 You might want to have look into my [blog post](https://blog.schuetze.link/2018/07/21/a-dive-into-packaging-native-python-extensions.html) which explains the intricacies of building native python packages.